Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 ![artifacts-alfresco-java-sdk]({% link content-services/images/artifacts-alfresco-java-sdk.png %}){:height="500px" width="400px"}

-Maven needs to know about the Artifacts Repository so add the following to `~/.m2/settings.xml`:
+Maven needs to know about the Alfresco Artifacts Repository (Nexus) so add the following to `~/.m2/settings.xml`:

 ```xml
 <repositories>